-Kerminy is a new independently-funded residency, situated in Rosporden, in the west of France, between Quimper, Concarneau and Pont Aven (South-Finistère Sud).
-Officially opening during the week-end of 29 and 30 August, there will be several preparatory events.
+Kerminy is a new independently-funded residency, situated in Rosporden, in the west of France, between Quimper, Concarneau and Pont Aven (South-Finistère Sud), officially opening Thursday 27 August 2020.

 Set up by amongst others Dominique Leroy and Marina Pirot of the artist collective (n), the center will provide opportunities for artists to work in relation to the local territory and with an international network of artistic exchanges.
 It’s run by artists, visiting (international) practitioners and permanent non-profit organizations.
 Kerminy works autonomous and explores new possibilities for working practices.